pgpt-ai/apigptcloud/README.md

 ```

 ## Usage
-For now, we provide the following AIGC providers' APIs, click to see their usage in apigptcloud:
+For now, we support the following AIGC providers' APIs, click to see their usages in apigptcloud:
 * [OpenAI](docs/openai_ZH.md)
 * [Claude](docs/claude_ZH.md)
 * [ChatGLM2](docs/chatglm_ZH.md)